• Skip to main content

 Top tips

-• Beetroot: I do NOT recommend using store bought ready cooked beetroot.
+• Beets: I do NOT recommend using store bought ready cooked beets.
 Your chutney will not have the richness and depth of flavour that cooking beetroot from scratch will produce.
 Not worth using this shortcut.

 • Use approx. 450g (1 pound) of beetroot in this recipe.